sachitsahoo/NU-Cornerstone-TF5-Project/README.md

 # 🔍 The Pollution Mystery — RFID Experience

-An interactive murder-mystery exhibit powered by a Raspberry Pi Pico, RFID cards, NeoPixel LEDs, and a PyQt5 display app running on a PC or Mac.
+An interactive Clue-style exhibit powered by a Raspberry Pi Pico, RFID cards, NeoPixel LEDs, and a PyQt5 display app running on a PC or Mac.
 Players scan suspect cards to reveal character profiles, then make their accusation.
+This project is made for the final project for Cornerstone of Engineering 1502 at Northeastern University.

 ---